MobileReality/react-native-select-pro/website/docs/api/common.md

 ```typescript jsx
 multiSelection?: boolean;
 ```
-If `true` let user select multiple options in a select, working also with searchable
+If `true` let user select multiple options in a select, working also with searchable.
+Not working for options list with sections

 ### noOptionsText
 ```typescript jsx